jasperol/MLinPractice/Documentation.md

 agreement - and so as such provides probably the most 'reliable' evaluation of our classifier.

 ### Interpretation

 Is there anything we can learn from these results?

 ## Preprocessing

-I'm following the "Design Decisions - Results - Interpretation" structure here, but you can also just use one subheading per preprocessing step to organize things (depending on what you do, that may be better structured).

 ### Design Decisions